 OT Consortia Overview

 In our hub guide to understanding Other Transaction Agreements (OTAs), we briefly addressed the institutions which distribute these awards: Other Transaction (OT) Consortia.
-OT Consortia can be thought of as a middleman between the federal government and the designated awardee, in this case, a small business and/or non-traditional contractor.
+OT Consortia can be thought of as a middleman between the federal government and the designated awardee.
+In this case, the awardee is a small business and/or non-traditional contractor.

 - the government sponsor